Courses

 The Top Reasons People Use a VPN

-Conversely, some people just straight up refuse to use a VPN1.
-Of these, 57 percent say they don’t need a VPN for personal use, and 22 percent say they don’t need one for work.
-Another 22 percent claim that they are too expensive.
+Of people who aren’t using a VPN, 57 percent say they simply don’t need a VPN for personal use1.
+Another 22 percent say they don’t need one for work and 22 percent claim that they are too expensive.

 4. How Do People Around the World Use VPNs?